Syria's Assad urges united front with Iraq against terrorism: state media

 “Our brotherly leaders in Iraq will not spare any effort to break the siege which was imposed upon Syria,” Moualem told a joint news conference in Damascus airport, an apparent reference to Syria’s relative international isolation under Assad.

 Jaafari’s visit to Damascus comes ahead of an Arab League meeting in Egypt this weekend.
-Syria’s seat has been vacant since its membership was suspended in November 2011.
+Syria’s membership of the organization has been suspended since 2011.

+Its seat was granted to a Syrian opposition alliance in 2013 during the Arab summit in Qatar, one of the states that wants to see Assad removed from power.
+But the seat was left vacant during the 2014 summit in Kuwait and seems likely to remain vacant this year.

 Last September Iraq’s national security adviser briefed Assad on efforts to counter Islamic State in the first such meeting since the United States launched air strikes on the group.